LibreTexts/ngshare/api-specifications.md

 ### Timestamp

 A timestamp of when a user initiates the assignment submission process.
-It follows the [format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) "%Y-%m-%d %H:%M:%S.%f %Z".
+It follows the [format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) `"%Y-%m-%d %H:%M:%S.%f %Z"`.
 For example, "2020-01-30 10:30:47.524219 UTC".

 ---